 HC interval training and that the determinants of the optimal cycling cadence are multifactorial and not completely understood.

 Furthermore, LC interval training may significantly improve time-trial results of short duration as a result of an increase in

 Dogramaci, S, Watsford, ML & Murphy, A 2015, 'Activity profile differences between sub-elite futsal teams', International Journal of Exercise Science, vol. 8, no. 2, pp. 112-123.

-Johnston, RJ, Watsford, ML, Austin, DJ, Pine, MJ & Spurrs, RW 2015, 'An Examination of the Relationship Between Movement Demands and Rating of Perceived Exertion in Australian Footballers', Journal of Strength and Conditioning Research, vol. 29, no. 7, pp. 2026-2033.View/Download from: UTS OPUS or Publisher's site
+Johnston, RJ, Watsford, ML, Austin, DJ, Pine, MJ & Spurrs, RW 2015, 'An Examination of the Relationship Between Movement Demands and Rating of Perceived Exertion in Australian Footballers', Journal of Strength and Conditioning Research, vol. 29, no. 7, pp. 2026-2033.View/Download from: Publisher's site